Selecting a language will automatically trigger the translation of the page content.

 The judge shall determine the duration of the mission.

-The term of office shall end if the heirs sign a division agreement or appoint a notary for to share the succession.
+The term of office shall end if the heirs sign:

 The judge shall fix the remuneration of the estate agent.